Master Equation for a Quantum Gas of Polarizable Particles in Cavities: Lindblad master equation in the adiabatic limit and beyond

 \subsection{Adiabatic Limit}

-To derive the master equation in the strong-coupling regime, we first consider the extreme limit of atoms with infinite mass, where the kinetic energy is zero, and an exact form can be derived even for large intracavity photon numbers.
+To derive the master equation, we first consider once again the extreme limit of particles with infinite mass, where the kinetic energy is zero, and an exact form can be derived even for large intracavity photon numbers.
 In fact, after discarding the kinetic energy, all atomic operators depend solely on the atomic positions and can be treated as scalars.
 Thus, the Hamiltonian $\hat{H}_{\mathrm{eff}}$, Eq.\ \eqref{eq:def_H_eff}, is diagonal in the particles’ position basis and the photonic sector can be brought to a diagonal form using a displacement transformation, Eq.\ \eqref{eq:D}, generated by

 where the atomic operators $\hat{\alpha}_{0,n}$ satisfy the equations of motion

 with